We are able to provide therapy in a place and time that is most suitable for you and your needs, including home visits.

 Transcortical dysphasia is caused by damage to the language dominant part of the brain.
 There are three phases to this form and a patient may also suffer additional impairments as well as speech and language.

 A stroke is seen as the most common cause of expressive dysphasia.
-A stroke happens after a lack of oxygen to the brain and is caused by a blood clot or bleeding in the brain.
+A stroke happens after a lack of oxygen to the brain and is caused by bleeding or a blood clot in the brain.
 Expressive dysphasia can also be caused by trauma to the brain; this can be through injury, tumour haemorrhage or hematoma.
 Severity depends upon the extent of injury to the brain and the amount of time the brain has been subjected to lack of oxygen.

 Diagnosis will be made by a team of medical professionals, and will include a speech and language therapist.
 Diagnosing a patient will take many different aspects into consideration and will be done soon after initial assessments have been done in hospital.
 The speech and language therapist will play a key role in identifying and treating expressive dysphasia.